 Stuffed peppers are one of my favorite ways to use leftover rice, quinoa or other grains.
 In this beef stuffed peppers recipe, I keep the stuffing simple by mixing only rice, beef, onions and spices.
-Then I top it with toasted pine nuts and serve with a garlicky tomato sauce.
+Then I top it with toasted pine nuts and serve with a garlicky tomato sauce and a side of Air Fryer Sweet Potato Fries.
 It’s a simple and quick weeknight dish packaged in a perfect serving vessel!

 Are stuffed peppers with ground beef healthy?

 Yes!
 This beef stuffed pepper recipe provides a really well balanced meal.
 It contains protein, fiber, vitamins and minerals, whilst staying low in calories and fat.
 Serve with a healthy side dish like Green Beans with Almonds or a Tomato Avocado Cucumber Salad.

 The great thing about making stuffed peppers is that it’s the type of recipe that’s perfect for using up anything in your pantry or fridge.
 It’s very versatile, forgiving and flavorful, whichever way you stuff it.
 This is my favorite way to make stuffed peppers though, which uses a classic Lebanese hashweh (beef, onions and 7 spice) stuffing.

 To start, you’ll need to create said vessel.
 This is probably the most tedious part of the recipe.
 But it just takes a little patience and practice and you’ll be coring peppers like a pro.
 Just slice the top of the peppers, then use a paring knife to cut the inside membranes of the peppers and remove the seeds.